mlswg/mls-protocol/draft-ietf-mls-protocol.md

 detect a fault in a Commit are offline.
 In such a case, the Commit will be accepted by the group, and the resulting state possibly used as the basis for further Commits.
 When the affected members come back online, they will reject the first commit, and thus be unable to catch up with the group.
+These members will either need to add themselves back with an external Commit, or reinitialize the group from scratch.

 Applications can address this risk by requiring certain members of the group to acknowledge successful processing of a Commit before the group regards the